hleclerc/Sane_inter/docs/generation/content.md

 In Sane, functions implementations can be selected according to their *a posteriori* usage, notably to allow *global optimizations*.

 When functions (or methods) that are qualified `switchable` are called, Sane marks them in the generated graph (which includes the captured variables).
-Before code emission, these marks are sent to the registered "switch procedures", allowing to **choose the best implementations** depdending on the global context.
+Before code emission, these marks are sent to the registered "switch procedures", allowing to **choose the best implementations** depending on the global context.

 ```python
 # a standard matrix class (with a `switchable` procedure)